t-SNE Exaggerates Clusters, Provably: Introduction

 \section{Introduction}

-t-SNE and related data visualization methods have become staples in modern exploratory data analysis.
-They just seem to work: practitioners find that these techniques effortlessly tease out interesting cluster structures in datasets.
+t-SNE \citep{van2008visualizing} and related data visualization methods have become staples in modern exploratory data analysis.
+They just seem to work: practitioners find that these techniques reliably tease out interesting cluster structures in datasets.
 Consequently they are now used ubiquitously in a wide array of fields, ranging from single-cell genomics to language model interpretability \citep{kobak2019art, petukhova2025text}.
-The practical success of these techniques has naturally piqued some interest in the theoretical computer science community as well.
+The practical success of these techniques has naturally piqued interest in the theoretical community as well.

 Existing analysis of t-SNE has established that, given high-dimensional data with spherical, well-separated cluster structure, t-SNE outputs a visualization which preserves that cluster structure \citep{arora2018analysis,linderman2019clustering}.
 In other words, t-SNE is provably good at generating \textit{true positives} in its visualization of clusters.

-Curiously, t-SNE's susceptibility to generate \textit{false positives}, i.e.\ fabricated clusters in the output visualization, has remained largely unstudied.
+Curiously, a theoretical investigation of t-SNE's potential to generate \textit{false positives} (clustered plots despite un-clustered input) and \textit{false negatives} (un-clustered plots despite clustered input) has remained elusive.
 One should note that this is not a purely academic curiosity, since the interpretation of t-SNE outputs have important consequences downstream in the sciences, influencing hypothesis generation, experimental design, and scientific conclusions.

-As an illustration of the danger of false positives, consider the 2D t-SNE visualization of a $100$-point dataset residing in \(\mathbb{R}^{100}\) (depicted on the right).

-Based on this plot, it is tempting to conclude that the input dataset obviously contains two distinct clusters.
-In this case, one would likely design their subsequent data analysis workflow guided by these two salient clusters.
-However a closer examination of the original (high-dimensional) dataset reveals that the situation perhaps may not be as clear-cut.
-By standard cluster saliency metrics, for instance, the input dataset appears quite poorly clustered according to the partition that t-SNE so strongly suggests, see Table \ref{table:demo}.

-The interpoint distance matrix plots on the right further elucidate this discrepancy. t-SNE's two-dimensional visualization (right) features a sizable separation between small intra-cluster and large inter-cluster distances.
-This separation is not present in the original input data (left), where interpoint distances are near-uniform.
+As an illustration of t-SNE's potential to mislead, consider the visualizations produced by three example inputs in Figure~\ref{fig:tsne_demo}. {In the left column, a t-SNE plot depicts two salient clusters, despite the pairwise distances in the input being nearly uniform.} In the middle column, a t-SNE plot depicts an unstructured blob, whereas its corresponding input is easily partitioned into two salient clusters (with the exception of a single adversarially placed point).
+In the right column, a t-SNE plot shows two well-separated clusters, completely misrepresenting the outlying third of the input dataset.